 But what do psychedelics have to do with looking in awe at a Leonardo.

 Turns out the neurochemistry in the brain is identical.
-When the brain experiences awe, the default mode network, the part which allows multiple brain regions to interact with each other simultaneously, gets cranked up.
+When the brain experiences awe, the default mode network, the part responsible for policing the interaction of multiple brain regions, dims down, and as if let off a leash the brain begins to make connections it would otherwise be totally fenced off from.

 The brain switches its focus to the right hemisphere, the part responsible for imagination and intuition, and what results is a feeling of deep connection to the world.
 Awe has been called ‘the perception that is bigger than us’.
 On psychedelics, the same part of the brain is activated.